The Componentization of Core Banking: Embracing XaaS

 After defining the essentials of a ‘componentized’ core banking system architecture for core banking, selecting the modules/solutions comprising the landscape is the next big challenge.
 In an attempt to be at the cutting edge of service innovation, financial institutions usually opt for the best-of-breed solutions – without carefully considering the potential cost, harmony or conflict between these elements.

-At HCL, we recommend a ‘best-fit’, as opposed to a best-of-breed, approach.
+At HCLTech, we recommend a ‘best-fit’, as opposed to a best-of-breed, approach.
 An As-a-Service landscape naturally renders multiple core banking functionalities redundant – organizations must leverage this, and create a ‘stripped-down’ framework that combines service excellence with resource efficiency.
 A stable foundation layer, supplemented by a few, capable cloud-based components, may prove to be ideal for a modest, tier-3 financial institution.

 However, there are several challenges to such a radical, infrastructure-level transformation of core banking system architecture.
 Independent vendors are often reluctant to adopt a componentized approach, apprehensive that the flexible service selection will reduce revenue.
 Initially, smaller banks may not be able to cover the transition costs.
-Yet, at HCL we recognize that As-a-Service frameworks are central to a customer-centric, scalable organizations – financial institutions must, therefore, harness the benefits offered by componentized architecture in order to thrive in a disruptive ecosystem.
+Yet, at HCLTech we recognize that As-a-Service frameworks are central to a customer-centric, scalable organizations – financial institutions must, therefore, harness the benefits offered by componentized architecture in order to thrive in a disruptive ecosystem.